-Eventually though, the team would come around to appreciate the musings of yours truly as what one might call ‘Jimbo’s times’, and of course J.T. came around to truly appreciate the team.
+Eventually, the team would come around to appreciate the musings of yours truly as what one might call ‘Jimbo’s times’, and, of course, J.T. came around to truly appreciate the team.

-At once this revealed the way any given moment of a day is made from the singularity between a myriad of moments before and around it, at the same time that it revealed just how any moment really does wield the power to shape our days, and by extension, the lives we lead.
+At once this revealed the way any given moment of a day is made from the singularity between a myriad of moments before and around the one in question, at the same time just how any moment really does wield the power to shape our days, and by extension, the lives we lead.

-And as this came into perspective for me at the job, I realized how the time I spent away from the pages of J.T. was in a way traded for a time in which I could only embody J.T. as a lifestyle; one of humility, resilience, and hope, and constantly drawing inspiration from the work-day.
+As this came into perspective for me at the job, I realized how the time I spent away from my blog was a tradeoff for a time in which I could only embody J.T. as a lifestyle: one of humility, resilience, and hope, and one also constantly drawing inspiration from the work-day.

 This would go on to show me how more than sunshine or car culture, and more than ‘chucks’ or ‘American Apparel’, more than anything, really, L.A. is so much work, or a place filled with hard workers, including yours truly.

-The thing is, as the days on the job became weeks, and as the weeks became months, somehow going to work became less about making money, and more about about honoring a dedication; a dedication to the team, to my mother, and to myself.
+As days on the job in this way became weeks, and as the weeks became months, somehow going to work became less about making money, and more about about honoring a dedication; a dedication to the team, to my mother, and to myself.

-It was strange, as I learned a lot about just how much I can handle at the same time that I learned about my limitations in a way I wasn’t aware of before the job, which forced me to take a step back from it all.
+It was strange: I learned a lot about just how much I can handle at the same time that I learned about my limitations in a way I wasn’t aware of before the job, which then led me to take a step back from it all.

 When I did this, I realized how grateful I was for work, and for the regularity it provided, and for the people it exposed me to, all of which showed me that not only could I stand for four or eight hours, but that I could meet my friends afterwards, hang into the morning, and still walk into work to get through another day.